-Standards and directives for safety spectacles
+Standards and directives for safety eyewear

 All uvex industrial safety eyewear undergoes stringent testing in our own test centre.
 As well as satisfying national and international safety standards, every uvex product must fulfil the exacting uvex standards that measure functionality, ergonomics, durability and wearer comfort.